 You are here

-On Wednesday, April 1, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
+On Wednesday, May 6, from 04:00 - 15:00, MSI staff will perform scheduled maintenance and upgrades to the network and various systems.
 This downtime will be a global, system-wide maintenance to upgrade the network components providing Panasas Connectivity.

 During this maintenance period, we will be performing the following updates:

 • Kernel updates for Lab and login nodes.

 • Citrix/Xen Active Directory switch-over to new server.

 • Migration of windows licensed software servers to a new system.

 Systems status is always available on our Status page.